dipendrabaidawa/booctep-online-learning-system/README.md

 $ git checkout -b

 $ git add .

 $ git commit -m "comment here"

 $ git push -u origin

-before merging to main branch, you need to create pull request on your branch.
+Before merging to main branch, you need to create pull request on your branch.

-will check your updates and merge them on my side
+[1] Will check your updates and merge them on my side

-deploy the final version to heroku.
+[1] deploy the final version to heroku.

-don't push the assets like video and images because heroku max size is under 500 MB.
+[2] don't push the assets like video and images because heroku max size is under 500 MB.

 HAPPY CODDING!
 BEST OF LUCK!